 I had a very easy labour.
-The Doctor raced me through the hospital in a wheelchair and called out “This is Mrs. Maude no time to register her, this baby’s coming now!”
-A short while later the Doctor examined our new baby boy.
-Dr. Gamble calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and his feet turned in a “bit”.
-Steve and I looked at each other and exchanged a knowing “Ohhhhh”.
-Steve explained that his two nephews were born with mild clubfoot and his Mom’s foot turned in slightly causing her to limp.
+The doctor raced me through the hospital in a wheelchair and called out “No time to register, this baby’s coming now!”
+A short while later the doctor examined our new baby.
+The Dr. calmly said that there was a little webbing between some of the baby’s fingers that a plastic surgeon would need to “snip” and that both feet turned in a “bit”.
+My husband and I looked at each other and exchanged a knowing “Ohhhhh”.
+My husband explained that his two nephews were born with mild clubfoot and his Mom’s foot turned in slightly causing her to limp.
 We hadn’t even thought about this genetic-link during the pregnancy.

-When Evan was given to me to nurse he was all bundled up and I don’t think I even looked at his hand or feet.
-I was so focused on nursing.
-Once settled into our hospital room I un-swaddled my baby and saw the severity of his clubfeet and hand abnormality.
-Evan’s feet were both turned right up the inside of his legs and three fingers on his left hand were joined together and tiny which was, we later learned, caused by Amniotic Band Syndrome (ABS).
+When the baby was given to me all bundled up I was so focused on nursing and didn’t think about these birth differences.
+Once settled into our hospital room I un-swaddled my baby and saw the clubfoot severity.
+The baby’s feet were both turned right up the inside of both legs and three fingers on the left hand were joined together and tiny which was, we later learned, caused by Amniotic Band Syndrome (ABS).

-Evan’s Paternal Grandmother had one foot that turned slightly and she walked with a limp.
+His Paternal Grandmother had one foot that turned slightly and she walked with a limp.
 This was not recognized as something that needed treatment, she was simply instructed to “walk straight.”
-Evan’s two cousins (on Dad’s side) were both born with a mild clubfoot that was easily corrected without surgery.
-We aren’t sure if Evan’s clubfeet are genetic or not as amniotic band syndrome is not genetic and has a correlation with clubfeet.
-Evan’s younger brother Elliot does not have clubfoot or ABS.
+Two cousins (on Dad’s side) were both born with a mild clubfoot corrected without surgery.
+While there is a genetic component to clubfeet, amniotic band syndrome is not genetic and has a high correlation with clubfeet.
+Our second baby did not have clubfoot or ABS.

 CLUBFOOT SERIAL CASTING: